Toric Foliated Minimal Model Program: Introduction

 \begin{theorem} Let $\mF$ be a toric foliation with canonical singularities on a $\mQ$-factorial toric variety $X$.
 Then the MMP for $\mF$ exists and ends with a foliation such that $K_\mF$ is nef or a fibration $\pi: X \to Z$ such that $\mF$ is pulled back from a foliation on $Z$.
-Furthermore, if $\mF$ has non-dicritical singularities, the resulting foliation will still have non-dicritical singularities. \end{theorem}
+Furthermore, $\mF$ has non-dicritical singularities and the resulting foliation will also have non-dicritical singularities. \end{theorem}

 \tocless{